TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Docker.md

 !!! tip

     If you're new to dockers and want a easy setup I suggest to take a look at [DockSTARTer](https://dockstarter.com/){:target="_blank" rel="noopener noreferrer"}.
-   I've also created a short guide [HERE](#dockstarter) where I explain the settings for the most used applications.
+    I've also created a short guide [HERE](/Hardlinks/How-to-setup-for/Dockstarter/) where I explain the settings for the most used applications.

     The main goal of DockSTARTer is to make it quick and easy to get up and running with Docker.
     You may choose to rely on DockSTARTer for various changes to your Docker system or use DockSTARTer as a stepping stone and learn to do more advanced configurations.

     *DockSTARTer was actually my first steps in to the world of dockers.*

 !!! note

     I'm not going to explain how to get dockers installed and running, I will only explain which folder structure we recommend.

-!!! info

-The paths you use on the inside matter.
-Because of how Docker’s volumes work, passing in two or three volumes such as the commonly suggested `/tv`, `/movies` and `/downloads` makes them look like two or three file systems, even if they aren’t.
-This means hard links won’t work and instead of an instant move, a slower and more I/O intensive copy + delete is used.

 ## Folder Structure

 !!! attention

     It doesn't really matter which path you use for your media and appdata,

     the only thing you should avoid is `/home`.

     Because user folders in `/home` are expected to have some restrictive permissions.

     It just could end up creating a permissions mess, so it's better to just avoid entirely.

 For this example we're going to make use of a share called `data`.